As a beginner when you get started, you come across a plethora of video editing tools.

 It all comes down to your personal preferences and constraints like TIME and MONEY.

-If you have enough time, patience and tight on budget, then Resolve will be the best choice for you.
+If you have enough time, patience, and are tight on budget, then Resolve will be the best choice for you.

-DaVinci Resolve will take a lot of time to learn when compared to Premiere Pro for basic editing, color grading and sound design.
+DaVinci Resolve will take a lot of time for you to learn when compared to Premiere Pro for basic editing, color grading, and sound design.

 But once you take the time to learn, you can finish a movie free of cost inside of Resolve!